 While 27% of California’s population resides in VEM Q1 areas, residents in VEM Q1 accounted for 37% of cases in the two months before the policy was implemented (Exhibit 3).
 Excess COVID-19 cases among the least advantaged VEM Q1 communities prioritized by the policy were reduced in the post-policy period (Exhibit 3, blue line), while counterfactual estimates suggest that disparities would have persisted unabated without the policy (Exhibit 3, orange line).
 In fact, in April and again in July 2021, the proportion of overall cases occurring in VEM Q1 matched the proportion of the state population residing in VEM Q1, suggesting that the burden of disease in these communities was briefly not disproportionate (Exhibit 3, blue line overlapping horizontal dashed lines).

-Results from the same analyses estimating the impact of the policy on COVID-19 hospitalizations and deaths are reported in detail in the supplementary material.
+Results from the same analyses estimating the impact of the policy on COVID-19 hospitalizations and deaths are reported in detail in the Appendix Figures S3-S8i.
 In brief, 10,248 (95%CI: 6,111 – 14,853) hospitalizations and 679 (95%CI: -32 – 1,451) deaths were estimated to be averted due to the policy.

 Discussion

 Equity-based policies to guide public health programs and resource allocation are critical to addressing health disparities.
 The effectiveness of these policies, however, often lacks rigorous evaluation.
-Throughout the COVID-19 pandemic, the CDPH used area-based socioeconomic measures such as the VEM to aid equity-based policies.
-In this analysis, we demonstrate that one such policy to distribute more vaccines to less advantaged communities led to increased vaccination rates and subsequent decreases in COVID-19 cases, hospitalizations, and deaths among the prioritized populations.
+Throughout the COVID-19 pandemic, CDPH used area-based socioeconomic measures such as the VEM to aid equity-focused policies.
+In this analysis, we demonstrate that one such policy to distribute more vaccines to less advantaged communities led to increased vaccination rates and subsequent decreases in COVID-19 cases, hospitalizations, and deaths among the prioritized populations that were disproportionately affected by the COVID-19 pandemic.
 Specifically, we estimate that vaccination rates increased 28.4%, and more than 160,000 cases, 10,000 hospitalizations, and 670 mortalities were averted because of the policy.

 Our estimate of a 28.4% increase in the vaccination rate in VEM Q1 areas in the four weeks following the policy compared to all other areas varied in sensitivity analyses that tested key assumptions of the base model.
-When compared only to VEM Q2 areas, we estimate a 20.7% increase, while comparing only the upper half of VEM Q1 to the lower half of VEM Q2 results in a further attenuated estimate of an 8.9% increase.
+When compared only to VEM Q2 areas, we estimate a 20.7% increase, while comparing only the upper half of VEM Q1 to the lower half of VEM Q2 results in a further attenuated 8.9% increase.
 While our negative controls analysis suggests there were significant increases in vaccination rates in both VEM Q2 and Q3 communities compared to those in Q4, adjustment for the proportion of the population that was vaccinated before and after the policy was implemented had very little effect on these estimates.
 Together, these results may suggest the presence of additional factors that influenced vaccination rates at the time the policy was implemented.
 Another potential explanation is that VEM Q1 and Q2 ZIPS often border each other, leading to potential for spillover effects of the policy into VEM Q2 ZIPS.
 Regardless, the equity allocation appears to have led to at least an 8.9% increase in the vaccination rate among intended VEM Q1 residents.